Jeffrey Higgins Complaints and Lawsuit Overview

 Investment Losses?
 Contact us now for a free consultation!

-- Was under investigation for potential misappropriation of client funds and selling away
+- Was under investigation for misappropriation and off-book investments (selling away)

 Termination from Western International Securities